UACalc/uacalcsrc/README.md

-3. In the working directory of your local project, fetch the branches and their respective commits from the upstream repository.
+3. In the working directory of your local project, fetch the branches and their respective commits from the upstream repository and merge upstream/master into your local master branch.

         git fetch upstream

-4. Check out your fork's local master branch.

         git checkout master

-5. Merge the changes from upstream/master into your local master branch.
+        git merge upstream/master

    This brings your fork's master branch into sync with the upstream repository, without losing your local changes.

-        git merge upstream/master

-6. Finally, do
+4. Finally, commit the changes and push to your remote fork.

         git commit -m "merged changes from upstream" git push origin master

-   and check that the GitHub page for your fork's repo shows the message, "This branch is even with UACalc:master."
+   If you now visit the GitHub page for your fork's repo, it should show the message, "This branch is even with UACalc:master."

 7. If there are other branches besides `master` that you want to update, repeat steps 4--6, replacing `master` with another branch name.